Given two integer

 Input: A = 4, B = 8

-Naive Approach: Iterate from 1 to min(A, B) and check whether i is prime and a factor of both A and B, if yes then increment the counter.
+Naive Approach: Iterate from 1 to min(A, B) and check whether i is prime and a factor of both A and B, if yes then display the number.

 Efficient Approach is to do following:

 Efficient Approach for multiple queries: The above solution can be further optimized if there are multiple queries for common factors.
 The idea is based on Prime Factorization using Sieve O(log n) for multiple queries.

 Below is the implementation of the above approach:

 Attention reader!
 Don’t stop learning now.
 Get hold of all the important DSA concepts with the DSA Self Paced Course at a student-friendly price and become industry ready.